apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 becomes

 ```
-void registerBookie(String bookieId, BookieServiceInfo bookieServieInfo, boolean readOnly)
+void registerBookie(String bookieId, boolean readOnly, BookieServiceInfo bookieServieInfo)
 ```

 It will be up to the implementation of RegistrationManager and RegistrationClient to serialize the BookieServiceInfo structure.

-For the ZooKeeper based implementation we are going to store such information as a JSON Object
+For the ZooKeeper based implementation we are going to store such information in JSON format.

 ```
 {